rstan-dev/GarageGuru-PP5/README.md

 - As an Owner or Assigned person of a Job Card, I can delete an invoice related to a job card so that I can delete an invoice if a job is cancelled
 29. [US29] View Invoice Details on AllInvoicesPage
 - As any user of a Job Card, I can view invoice details on the AllInvoicesPage so that I can see the status of the invoices for a job
+- Maps to Project Goal 11
 30. [US30] Edit Invoice Details on AllInvoicesPage
 - As an Owner or Assigned person of an Invoice, I can edit invoice details on the AllInvoicesPage so that I can edit any of the details of the invoices for a job
+- Maps to Project Goal 10
 31. [US31] My Jobs & Assigned Jobs View
 - As a logged-in User, I can click on the My Jobs button or the Assigned Jobs button in the NavBar so that I can see all of the jobs that I have created or that have been assigned to me in the system
+- Maps to Project Goal 8 and 9
 32. [US32] Watch Jobs
 - As a logged-in User, I can click on the eye icon on a job card so that I can add it to my watch list where I can keep an eye on a job
+- Maps to Project Goal 7
 33. [US33] UX & Testing
 - As a developer, I can test each user story function so that I can verify each function works as intended
 34. [US34] Deploy to Heroku